STAR Autism Support Program

 The STAR Program (Strategies for Teaching based on Autism Research) is a school-based system that teaches children with ASD the critical skills needed to succeed in school and the community through the implementation of evidence-based practices in the classrooms.

 Research has suggested that autism classrooms that utilize STAR have had more promising outcomes for students with autism when compared to programs that rely on their independently-created curriculum.
-We at AHRC New York City are partnering with STAR for a two-year collaboration in which STAR consultants work in our preschool autism-specific classrooms to provide more consistent, intensive, empirically-validated support for our children with ASD.
+AHRC New York City has partnered with STAR for a two-year collaboration in which STAR consultants work in our preschool autism-specific classrooms to provide more consistent, intensive, empirically-validated support for our children with ASD, and based on the student outcomes, has continued to use the program in the classrooms.
 The goal will be to create local resources (STAR coaches and training sites) that facilitate children’s development of the functional skills needed to be active participants in the school, home, and community.
 This infrastructure will support the implementation of uniform assessment strategies, instructional techniques, and skill development through the use of evidence-based practices by highly-trained teachers and school administrators.

 The strategies included in STAR are:

 - Response Interruption/Redirection